Comparing RCV With Plurality Voting

 This problem is compounded when plurality voting is also used in primary elections.
 Party primaries often see a crowded field of candidates from across the political spectrum vying for a single nomination.
 This frequently leads to a party's nominee representing a large and diverse constituency in the general election, after having only garnered the support of a small fraction of the party's supporters.
 In a general election, this same candidate can go on to win again without a majority of voters' support.
 An equally likely scenario, however, is that a party's eventual nominee is not the strongest candidate that they could have endorsed for the general election.

 The democratic standard ought to be majority rule; it is a fundamental principle of republican governance.
 So in choosing the method of electing our leaders, we should demand that it holds to the principle of majority rule.
-For this reason, FairVote advocates instant runoff voting (IRV), a method that produces majority winners and replaces plurality elections wherever they are used.
+For this reason, FairVote advocates ranked choice voting (RCV), a method that produces majority winners and replaces plurality elections wherever they are used.

-A raw mathematical aspect of IRV is that whoever wins will have done so with more than 50% of the votes.
-Because less viable candidates are weeded out and their supporters' votes are dispursed among stil-viable candidates, the race is not decided until one candidate crosses the 50% threshold of support.
-This winner will be the candidate that is considered at least acceptable to a true majority.
+To be elected in a RCV election a candidate must accumulate at least 50% of the active votes.
+Because less viable candidates are weeded out and their supporters' votes are dispersed among still-viable candidates, the race is not decided until one candidate crosses the 50% threshold of support.
+Ranked choice voting ensures that the winning candidate is acceptable to at least 50% of voters.
 Plurality rules are such that a candidate who is opposed by the majority can win.

 Since plurality races with three or more candidates allow a winner to be elected with less than 50% of the vote, two like-minded candidates can split their base of support, allowing a less desired candidate to win.
 This is known as the "spoiler effect."
 This winning candidate, if elected with less than 50% of votes, does not necessarily have the support of most voters and may in fact represent views in conflict with the majority of voters.
-In some instances, vote-splitting between two candidates can lead to the election of a candidate who is the polar opposite of the majority of voters.
+In some instances, vote-splitting between two candidates can lead to the election of a candidate who is undesirable to a majority of voters.

 In response to the spoiler effect, candidates face an incentive to engage in negative campaigning against those who hold views similar to their own and who threaten to cut into their base of support.
 This can in turn drive voter turnout down and draw attention away from serious policy concerns in a campaign.